A Woman’s View

 Resources—Watchtower vs Women

 I am distressed to say that’s really how things work in congregations in my family’s religion.
 Women’s wisdom is over-looked and demeaned, in a passive-aggressive way within Jehovah’s Witnesses congregations.
 In observing Watchtower’s dysfunctional approach to the subject of child sex abuse, ignoring women’s usefulness is just another one of Watchtower’s myriad glaring omissions.
-Again, while many other miniscule details of abuse are questioned and discussed, helpful and practical resources are never revealed.
+Again, while many other minuscule details of abuse are questioned and discussed, helpful and practical resources are never revealed.
 Wise and supportive women are never acknowledged.
 If asked, elders will advise victims to read Watchtower articles.
 The proof is in what elders are told to offer in the way of useful advice.
 Did you notice?
 Specifically, elders are NOT to direct attention to a helpful sister in the congregation.
 Instead, the elders direct victims to Watchtower articles.
 Some comfort!
 I would much rather have received a hug from a loving sister than cuddle up alone to read an impersonal Watchtower magazine, while it re-traumatized me.

 One scripture that was used at my time of deep grief was,